-- A. A school must immediately contact their Pupil Personnel Worker when they suspect a child or unaccompanied youth may be homeless. - B. Children and youth who have been identified as homeless must be enrolled even if their records, such as academic records, birth certificate, immunizations, proof of residency, or guardianship information are not available at the time of enrollment. - 1.
+- A. The principal/designee must immediately contact their Pupil Personnel Worker when they suspect a child or unaccompanied youth may be experiencing homelessness. - B. Children and youth who have been identified as experiencing homelessness must be enrolled even if their records, such as academic records, birth certificate, immunizations, proof of residency, or guardianship information are not available at the time of enrollment. - 1.
 The enrolling school will immediately contact the last school the student attended to obtain relevant academic records. - 2.
 If immunization and other health records are not available from the previous school, the Pupil Personnel Worker will work in collaboration with the Cluster Nurse to assist the family in obtaining the records.
 If the immunization records cannot be located, the Cluster Nurse will assist the family in obtaining the required immunizations. - 3.
-The Cluster Nurse, Health Assistant, and Pupil Personnel Worker will also work in collaboration with the Homeless Education Liaison to provide information to the family about basic dental and healthcare services offered in the community. - C. If no parent or guardian can be contacted upon enrolling students aged 17 or younger, the Pupil Personnel Worker should refer the students to the Homeless Education Liaison.
-If the Homeless Education Liaison is unable to contact the parent or guardian, the case will be referred to the Howard County Department of Social Services for the purpose of designating the student as a CINA (Child in Need of Assistance). - D. The Pupil Personnel Worker will assist the family in understanding their rights, the services available to their child, the dispute resolution process, and the appeal procedures, at the time of enrollment.
+The Cluster Nurse, Health Assistant, and Pupil Personnel Worker will also work in collaboration with the Homeless Education Liaison to provide information to the family about basic dental and healthcare services offered in the community. - C. If no parent can be contacted upon enrolling students aged 17 or younger, the Pupil Personnel Worker should refer the students to the Homeless Education Liaison.
+If the Homeless Education Liaison is unable to contact the parent, the case will be referred to the Howard County Department of Social Services for the purpose of designating the student as a Child in Need of Assistance (CINA). - D. The Pupil Personnel Worker will assist the family in understanding their rights, the services available to their child, the dispute resolution process, and the appeal procedures, at the time of enrollment.
 The Pupil Personnel Worker will also provide the family with the Know Your Rights brochure.
-In conjunction with the completion of the SITH Form, the Pupil Personnel Worker will assist the family in completing the Community Resources Form. - E. Upon enrollment, the name of the student will be provided immediately to the Office of Food and Nutrition Services, and the student's eligibility for free meals will begin immediately. - F. A Student in Temporary Housing (SITH) Form will be completed by the Pupil Personnel Worker at the time of enrollment of a homeless student.
+In conjunction with the completion of the Student in Temporary Housing (SITH) Form, the Pupil Personnel Worker will assist the family in completing the Community Resources Form. - E. Upon enrollment, the name of the student will be provided immediately to the Office of Food and Nutrition Services, and the student's eligibility for free meals will begin immediately. - F. A SITH Form will be completed by the Pupil Personnel Worker at the time of enrollment of a student experiencing homelessness.

-- 1. The SITH Form must be completed annually or whenever a student relocates to a different temporary residence. - 2.
+- 1. The SITH Form must be completed annually or whenever a student relocates to a different residence. - 2.
 If a student has been residing in the same residence for consecutive years as established by the SITH Form, the Pupil Personnel Worker will determine if the family still meets the criteria for homelessness based on the annual review.

-IV.
-Unaccompanied Homeless Youth
+III.
+Unaccompanied Youth Experiencing Homelessness